Elegant holiday vibes: how to create a glamorous thanksgiving table

 Something Special for your Thanksgiving Table

 Jodie and I both had a very close relationship with our sweet grandmother.
-Nan, Nanny, Nanner, Alice…was pure love to us.
+Nan, Nanny, Nanner, Alice.
+She was pure love to us.
 She was a nurse, a great cook, a dancer, a dresser, and a survivor.
-Nan lived a full and beautiful life devoted to others and to God and set an extraordinary example to all of us who knew her.
+Nan lived a full and beautiful life devoted to others and God and set an extraordinary example to all of us who knew her.
 Her words of advice still ring in my mind regularly.
 I would dress my table with her plates and let her spirit of love continue to guide me.

 Thanksgiving Table Place Settings

 There are lots of decisions, lots of options when it comes to creating your Thanksgiving table place settings.
 To create visual interest and function to my settings, I like to layer.

 Here are some options for place setting layers from bottom up:

 - largest plate

 - salad plate

 - decorative item

 Note: The napkin can be one of the layers.
 It can be placed in between plates or on the top along with your decorative item.
 I decided to skip the napkin and decorative item on top of my final plate because I wanted to showcase the plates themselves.